rintala/DD2423/lab2/answers_jr_lab2.md

 <u>Conclusion:</u>

-- "No" incorrect edge detections are made, at least fewer such
+- "No" incorrect edge detections x are made, at least fewer such.